kartonfarkas/api_docs/source/suite/contacts/contact_list_remove_contacts.rst

 Removing Contacts from a Contact List
 =====================================

-This removes contacts from the contact list.
+Removes contacts from an existing contact list.

 Endpoint
 --------